MauroCicerchia/MauroCicerchia/README.md

 ### About me

 - 🔭 I’m currently working as a Full Stack Software Engineer
-- 📖 I’m have a Bachelor's Degree in Information Systems Engineering (UTN FBRA)
+- 📖 I have a Bachelor's Degree in Information Systems Engineering (UTN FBRA)
 - 🍋 I’m interested in Web Development, Data Science and Blockchain technologies
 - 🏀 I like playing Basketball and Volleyball
-- ⚡ I like Anime and Videogames

 ## Technologies